IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/model-compression.md

 Each bin will independently evaluate models within its range to ensure fair comparisons among models of similar size.
 Models exactly on a bin boundary will be placed in the higher bin (e.g., 200 MB is categorized into Bin4).

 Each model will be evaluated for translation quality within its respective bin.
 Translation quality will be assessed using [**COMET**](https://huggingface.co/Unbabel/wmt22-comet-da), comparing the model's output to reference translations.
-As in the offline track, COMET scores will be calculated on the <!-- ACL 60/60 -->
+As in the offline track, COMET scores will be calculated on the <!-- IWSLT25Instruct -->
 test sets through automatic resegmentation of the hypothesis, aligned with the reference translation by [mwerSegmenter](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz).
 The detailed evaluation script can be found in the [SLT.KIT](https://github.com/isl-mt/SLT.KIT/blob/master/scripts/evaluate/Eval.sh).
 Additionally, human evaluation will be conducted on the best-performing submission from each participant.

 <!--## Data